Know what IESnare is? Looking for ways to block it? This post covers the lot…

 It doesn’t really matter which angle you come at it.
 IESnare might have been created with the best possible taste, to catch fraudsters.
 But over time, the use of IESnare by the bookies has become questionable.
 It wouldn’t have ended up in the mainstream media if there wasn’t any truth to the claims.
 A nasty way to do business, but the way the industry seems to be headed.

-For you and I the best course is to block IESnare regardless.
+For you and I, the best course is to block IESnare regardless.
 There just isn’t any potential upside for the user.
 Some have even reported being gubbed by a bookmaker before placing a bet, believing it was because of the program.
+Make sure you get in there first so that doesn’t happen!

 The more that become aware of IESnare, and how to block it the better.
 Feel free to use this post as an explanation to your friends that don’t understand.
 Word of mouth seems to be the only way the masses are to find out.
 You don’t often see it discussed on the racing channels, that’s for sure.